 The railways lie at the heart of Britain's community, commerce and industry.
 With over 6 million passenger journeys and 400k tonnes of freight being moved from depots to docks every day on Britain's railways we have the unique task of ensuring that all this takes place within a safe and secure environment.
-You'll cover everything a police officer with your local Home Office force will do from fraud to murder, graffiti to theft.
 You will build specialist skills in working with BTP, you will build excellent experience in public order, ensuring fans attending huge sporting events or concerts move seamlessly through the transport system.
 Neighbourhood policing is also as important to BTP as it is to other forces; it's simply that our neighbourhood looks different to your local town.
 Although it is more transient and will pose just as many challenges.

 With such a wide remit we need people who thrive on challenges and are willing to work hard to learn the skills necessary for this difficult but critical role.
-Our officers see policing as more than a job; it is their vocation, and a real opportunity to make a difference to the community.
+Our officers and PCSOs see policing as more than a job; it is their vocation, and a real opportunity to make a difference to the community.